Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 - Move to local: Classification, extraction, summarization, moderation, embeddings

-Setting Up Local Inference (Production-Grade)
+Local Inference Setup

 Docker Compose for vLLM